upupming/tailwindcss-themeable/README.md

 > Bad news, color is complicated and despite trying dozens of different tools, we’ve yet to find one that does a good job generating these sorts of color palettes.
 We picked all of Tailwind’s default colors by hand, meticulously balancing them by eye and testing them in real designs to make sure we were happy with them.

+Although our shade generating algorithm is okay in most cases, you may still find the auto-generated shades not satisfying.
 You can specify all (or just a part of) the shades of a color if you want, this will overwrite the auto-generated shade value.
-It will be super useful if you find the auto-generated not satisfying.
 Below is an example configuration, you can explore more on the [`override-shades`](examples/override-shades) example:

 ```js
 themeable({